$ oc get managedclusters local-cluster

 EOF

-Domain Name Service (DNS) configuration for hosted control planes enables external clients to reach ingress controllers so that they can route traffic to internal components.
-Configuring this setting ensures that traffic is routed to either ppc64le
+A Domain Name Service (DNS) configuration for hosted control planes means that external clients can reach ingress controllers, so that the clients can route traffic to internal components.
+Configuring this setting ensures that traffic gets routed to either a ppc64le

 compute node.